Glendale, Salt Lake City: Parks

 Most of Glendale's parks, with the exceptions of Glendale Circle and Nelli Jack parks, are adjacent to the Jordan River.
 The International Peace Gardens park was conceived in 1939, dedicated in 1952, and has areas dedicated to 27 different countries.
-Jordan Park is West Salt Lake's largest park and hosts the People's Market, a weekly market inspired by Kyle LaMalfa where locals can buy and sell a variety of items.
-The Jordan River Parkway connects several west Salt Lake City neighborhoods, and the Jordan River is considered an important asset to many of West Salt Lake's citizens.
+Jordan Park is West Salt Lake's largest park and hosts the weekly People's Market.
+The Jordan River Parkway connects several west Salt Lake City neighborhoods.
 Glendale also has an 18-hole municipal golf course.

-Businesses

-Glendale contains several businesses.
-Some notable businesses are listed below in the various categories.

-Professional Services

-Suazo Business Center is a non-profit business resource center committed to the development and empowerment of the Latino/Hispanic and other underserved communities.
-It assists existing and potential minority entrepreneurs in succeeding and building wealth.

-Restaurants

-This is not a complete list of restaurants in the area.
-Large (interstate) franchise restaurants were excluded for brevity.
-Mention on this list should not be considered an endorsement.

-Uinta Brewing Company - Also the largest by volume brewery in Utah.